Migrating to Kentico CMS: A step by step approach

 While the tools can be effectively used to migrate content, it would still require developing custom scripts using Kentico API's to meet specific needs.
 Not sure what to do?
 At Ameex, we have a vast understanding of these tools and leverage them to migrate content in the most effective way.
 This reduces the costs and improving the overall quality of the migration experience.

 Gap Data Migration

 The final Step in migration would be the gap data migration.
 While the migration is in progress, new content can be added to the live site, the time interval between the last database backup and the current date.
 Gap data migration involves migrating those newly added items.
 Maintaining a mapping table with a record for each entry of migrated content is also helpful in performing the gap data migration.

 Identify and analyze the other systems that will be integrated to the site, such as CRM, Social Media, and any third-party systems.
 Then configure the site accordingly.
 Also, be sure to watch out for the Scheduled Tasks, Custom Module Loader, and Kentico Marketplace.

-For further assistance, or to find out how the Ameex team can quickly and easily transition you to Kentico, Contact Us.
+For further assistance, or to find out how the Ameex Kentico development team can quickly and easily transition you to Kentico, Contact us.

 5 Step Guide to Successfully Implement Journey Builder

 One of the most popular features from Salesforce Marketing Cloud stable, Journey Builder gives… Read More

 Salesforce Hybrid CMS – Is it going to shake things up in the CMS space?

 Having been in the content management space for more than a decade, I must say this has been one of… Read More